aurasphere/reply-challenge-2018/README.md

 Unluckily, Dijkstra method quickly proved to be too slow even for the smallest input dataset, therefore I switched over to a plain implementation of the [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).

-The new solution was basically an improved version of the first one: Dijkstra's fitness function only took into account the node cost *g()* but A* also used an heuristic function *h()* to select only the nodes that moved towards the goal.
+The new solution was basically an improved version of the first one: Dijkstra's fitness function only took into account the node cost *g()* but A* also used a heuristic function *h()* to select only the nodes that moved towards the goal.
 The heuristic function used was the [Chebyshev distance](https://en.wikipedia.org/wiki/Chebyshev_distance) formula because it allows movement in 8 directions:

     private int h(Node n) {
         return Math.max(Math.abs(n.x - target.x), Math.abs(n.y - target.y));